See reviews on TripAdvisor and Yelp. As mentioned in Frommer's NYC, the Michelin Green Guide, & Rough Guide to NYC.

 The tours are geared to energetic, independent-minded people, including student groups and delegations, who seek more than just the tourist basics.

-The goal: neither a seminar in architectural history nor a drive-by, but an effort to understand the landscape in multiple ways: historical, cultural, retail, residential, political.
+The goal: but an effort to understand the landscape in multiple ways: historical, cultural, retail, architectural, residential, political.
 Clues help us decipher the block, neighborhood, borough, and city.
 And, of course, we snack, see art, and otherwise explore.

 The tours rely mainly on foot and public transit, though variations using vehicles are available, as are custom tours.
 All tours are led by Norman Oder.
 Scheduled public tours are infrequent, but listed here.
 This page on Brooklyn maps should be helpful.

 (Above left, a view of one of the city's best blocks: South Portland Avenue in Fort Greene.
 At right, a view of the Pratt campus and its sculpture garden.)

 Brooklyn would be the nation's fourth-largest city if it were independent.
 On these tours, you learn why Brooklyn was (and remains) important, learn about its heyday and decline, explore its fascinating and uneven recovery, and witness its diversity, its complexity, its charm, and its challenges.

 Neighborhood tours allow participants to learn not merely about the built environment they see but also the forces behind it.
 Tours are experiences, and the research is clear: people value experiences more than stuff.

 Sometimes it's seeing a bridal party at the foot of the Brooklyn Bridge.
 Visiting a stoop sale with homemade cupcakes.
 Viewing the Manhattan skyline from various Brooklyn outposts.
 An impromptu visit to The Dinner Party.
 Checking out the sculpture garden at Pratt.
 Spending five hours traversing a set of neighborhoods, seeing things change block by block.